Compliments and complaints policy

 A complaints case manager will be assigned to all complaints entering the formal complaints process, providing an objective liaison role between the complainant and the organisation.

-The Customer Service Complaints Manager will act as overall coordinator for complaints handling and service recovery, and will be the designated link officer with the Local Government Ombudsman.
+The Complaints Service Manager will act as overall coordinator for complaints handling and service recovery, and will be the designated link officer with the Local Government Ombudsman.

-Complaints will be accepted by text, email, fax, telephone, in writing or in person and acknowledged by phone, letter or email.
+Complaints may be made to the complaints team by email, fax, telephone, by using the online form, in writing or in person and acknowledged by phone, letter or email.
 Final responses to complaints will be in writing (letter or email), unless this format is not appropriate for the complainant.